thomasmelchers/restaurant-css-framework/README.md

 Building a restaurant **Curry Paradise** web page with the framework Bootstrap 5 (latest edition).
 The goal of this exercice is to discover how to use Bootstrap and how to integrate some of its components.
 This website has been developed with a mobile-first approach and it is responsive for tablet and computer.

 ### Theme
 I create an imaginary restaurant for this exercice.
 It is focused on the Sri Lankan gastronomy.
+All the subjects display on the website are true.
+The location and the contact details have been imaginated.

 ## Instructions to create the website